andresebr/kumodd/README.md

 # kumodd

-Kumodd downloads files and/or generates a CSV file of metadata from a specified Google Drive account in a forensically sound manner.
+Kumodd downloads files and their metadata from a specified Google Drive account in a forensically sound manner.

 - Files can be filtered by category, such as doc, image, or video.
-- Metadata columns may be selected in the configuration file.
+- Extensive Google Drive metadata of each file is preserved as a corresponding YAML file.
-- Available Google Drive API metadata is preserved.
+- Metadata colummns of exported CSV may be selected in the configuration file.
 - Last Modified file system time stamp is preserved and verified.
 - MD5 digest is preserved and verified.
 - File size is preserved and verified.